peopledoc/vault-cli/docs/howto/environment.rst

     $ vault set a/b c=mysecret
     Done

-This tables maps input to output.
+This table maps input to output.
 Note that there will always be a single environment variable and its value will always be ``mysecret``.

 +-------------+-----------------------+---------------------------+